-In the Legislative Fiscal Estimate to this bill, the Office of Legislative Services (OLS) stated that without any detailed data from the department concerning affected households, OLS could not estimate the cost.
-It was noted that a waiver from the federal government would be needed since these provisions are more extensive than currently authorized.
+In the Legislative Fiscal Estimate to this bill, the Office of Legislative Services stated that without data from the department, the cost of the legislation could not be estimated.
+It was noted that a waiver from the federal government would be needed since this program is more extensive than what is currently authorized.